 Near the lake I passed a couple of campers who had just set for the evening, grabbed my bike, and headed back down the Powerline Pass Trail.

 I’m always surprised by how fast the ride back toward Glen Alps is.
-First I passed a few lone bikers, and then closer to the parking lot the crowd became more democratic: parents with kids, women walking dogs, roving packs of teenagers out enjoying the unseasonably warm weather.
+First I passed a few lone lycra-clad bikers, and then closer to the parking lot the crowd became more democratic: parents with kids, older folks walking dogs, roving packs of teenagers out enjoying the weird warm weather.

-At the Glen Alps parking lot I packed up, drove back down the hill through Anchorage, and scrambled down to a beach near Point Woronzof to meet up with a group of friends.
+At the Glen Alps lot I packed up, drove back down the hill through Anchorage, and scrambled down to a beach near Point Woronzof to meet up with a group of friends for a cookout.
 There are as many potential microadventures out there as there are days times people.
-But in a perfect world, every microadventure should probably end with the adventurer barefoot in the sand, eating brats, petting puppies and watching the sun put itself to sleep behind the mountains.
+But in a perfect world, every microadventure should probably end with the adventurer barefoot in the sand, eating driftwood-roasted bratwurst, petting puppies and watching the sun put itself to sleep behind the mountains.